New York Enacts Retail Worker Safety Act Addressing Workplace Violence in Retail Settings

 September 16, 2024

-On Sept.
-5, 2024, Gov. Kathy Hochul signed the Retail Worker Safety Act (A 8947 / S 8358) into law, which requires certain New York retailers to adopt safety measures to address and prevent workplace violence in retail settings.
+On September 5, 2024, Governor Kathy Hochul signed the Retail Worker Safety Act (A 8947 / S 8358) into law.
+It requires certain New York retailers to adopt safety measures to address and prevent workplace violence.
 This new legislation amends the New York Labor Law to add section 27-e and imposes requirements intended to protect retail workers at a wide range of small to large-scale retailers.
-Most of the law’s provisions will go into effect on June 2, 2025.
+Most of the law’s provisions as currently enacted will go into effect on March 3, 2025, but a few changes to the law through a Chapter Amendment are likely to reschedule the effective date to June 1, 2025.
 A brief summary of some of the notable requirements is detailed below.

 Who is Covered by the Act?